|Weight||126kg (19st 11lb)|

 A former member of the London Wasps Academy, he played for Bristol in 2007-08 and has benefited from the England U18 coaching team of John Fletcher and Peter Walton.
 He added: “Both have shown great belief and brought me through even though I thought I was just average.
 The players I most admire are those who are humble and hard-working such as George Ford, the England U18 captain four years ago.”

-Billy won his first eight Test caps consecutively before missing the Wales’ match at Twickenham in March through an ankle ligament injury, having been the top ball carrier on either side in both of England’s first two RBS Six Nations Championship matches this year.
-He made 17 carries against France at Stade de France and 16 against Scotland at Murrayfield the following week.
+Billy won his first eight Test caps consecutively before missing the Wales’ match at Twickenham last March through an ankle ligament injury, having been the top ball carrier on either side in both of England’s first two RBS Six Nations Championship matches this year.
+He made 17 carries against France at Stade de France and 16 against Scotland at Murrayfield the following week before reaching the landmark of ten caps in a year when playing twice against New Zealand in June.

 5 points – 1T